bluehackrafestefano/Vagrant_Node_Cluster_End/README.md

-# Vagrant hands-on with single and multi-mode application
+# Vagrant hands-on Node application

 The NodeJS ToDoList application, ready for a multi-machine Vagrantfile.